voicemxil/TS2-Starter-Pack/docs/graphics-setup/graphicsrulesmaker.md

 ## Instructions:

-1. Run GRM as Administrator.
-(The installer should run the program automatically once it’s been downloaded).
+1. Run Graphics Rules Maker as Administrator.
+(The Starter Pack Installer does this automatically once it’s been downloaded).
 1. In the “Game:” dropdown box, select “The Sims 2.”
   - The folder path should be set to “C:\Program Files (x86)\The Sims 2 Starter Pack” [or equivalent].
 It should say in green that the game has been successfully located.
      - If you don’t have the Starter Pack, it’ll usually be “EA GAMES\The Sims 2.”
 If you chose a custom folder location in the installer, set it to that instead.